-Managing all of your outstanding debt, with multiple due dates, interest rates and minimum amounts due, is a lot to keep track of.
-Missing one payment can cause your credit score to drop and hurt your chances of borrowing money in the future.
+Managing all of your debts, with multiple due dates, interest rates and minimum payment amounts, can be a lot to keep track of.
+Missing one payment can hurt your credit score and your chances of borrowing money in the future.

-That’s why rolling all of your monthly bills into a single payment with a new debt consolidation loan can be a good way to simplify your financial life, keep your credit strong and make it easier to repay what you owe each month.
+That’s why rolling all your monthly bills into a single payment with a new personal loan for debt consolidation can be a good way to simplify your financial life, keep your credit strong and make it easier to repay what you owe each month.
 Of course, you should continue to pay all your bills on time until you’ve simplified the payment setup with your new loan.

 What is a personal loan for debt consolidation?

-Debt consolidation with a personal loan is when you use a personal loan to pay off all of your credit cards, loans and other outstanding debt and then make one manageable payment towards your personal loan until it’s paid off.
+Using a personal loan to consolidate debt is when you pay off all your credit cards, loans and other debt with the loan funds and then make one manageable payment toward your personal loan until it’s paid off.

 When should you get a personal loan for debt consolidation?

-Having high-interest debt, like credit card debt, might make you a good candidate for a debt consolidation loan.
-Personal loans tend to have credit cards.
+Having high-interest debt, such as credit card debt, might make you a good candidate for a debt consolidation loan since personal loans tend to have lower interest rates than credit cards.
 You might be a good candidate for a personal loan if:

-- Your spending is in check: A personal loan won’t help if you don’t have a handle on your spending, however.
+- Your spending is in check: A personal loan won’t help if you don’t have a handle on your spending.
 In fact, it could put you in even more debt.
-Before you get a personal loan, review your finances to make sure you can afford to take on the loan and pay off your outstanding debt.
+Before you get a personal loan, review your finances to make sure you can afford the loan and pay your debt.

 Other ways to consolidate debt

-If a personal loan consolidation won’t work for you, there are a few different ways to consolidate debt, including:
+If a debt consolidation personal loan won’t work for you, there are a few ways to consolidate debt, including:

 Home equity loan

-If you own your home and owe less on your mortgage than the house is worth, you can take out a home equity loan and use it to pay off your outstanding debt.
+If you own your home and owe less on your mortgage than the house is worth, you may be able to take out a home equity loan and use it to pay off your outstanding debt.
 A home equity loan is a type of second mortgage that allows you to borrow against your home’s equity.
-You can use the lump sum you receive from your home equity loan to pay off all your outstanding debt and then make one monthly payment to pay off the new loan.
+You can use the lump sum you receive from your home equity loan to pay off all your outstanding debt and then make a single payment on the new loan each month.

-For home equity loans, your home is considered collateral.
-As a result, the lender views your loan as less risky, which means interest rates are typically lower compared to so-called unsecured loans, like personal loans.
+For home equity loans, your home is collateral.
+As a result, the lender views your loan as less risky, which means interest rates are typically lower compared to unsecured loans such as personal loans.
 But keep in mind that if you fall behind or fail to make payments on your home equity loan, you could lose your home.
 Calculate your home’s equity to see if you’d qualify to borrow enough to cover your outstanding debt.

 Balance transfer credit cards

-If you have a few different outstanding credit card balances you want to manage, you could try a balance transfer credit card.
-Many cards offer 0 percent interest for a set amount of time, usually ranging from 12 to 21 months.
+If you have a few credit card balances you want to manage, you could try a balance transfer credit card.
+Many cards offer 0 percent APR for a set amount of time, usually ranging from 12 to 21 months.

 If you don’t qualify for a new loan or credit card transfer, you might have to manage your debt in a different way.
-If you haven’t done so already, start by organizing all your outstanding debt on a spreadsheet.
+If you haven’t done so already, start by organizing your debt on a spreadsheet.
 Write out every lender you owe money to, your current interest rate, how much you owe and your monthly due date.
-From there, you can try a couple different debt management plans:
+From there, you can try a couple debt management methods:

-- Debt snowball: This method lets you focus on paying off your smallest debt first.
-While making minimum payments on every debt you have, you would put all your extra cash towards the debt with the lowest balance.
-Once that’s paid off, you’d then focus on putting all your extra money towards the next-lowest balance.
+- Debt snowball: This method focuses on paying your smallest debt off first.
+While making minimum payments on every other debt you have, you put all your extra cash toward the debt with the lowest balance.
+Once that’s paid off, you then focus on putting all your extra money toward the next-lowest balance.
 Do this until all your debt is paid in full.
 The upside is that you’ll see results fast.
 The downside is that you might end up paying more in interest on other debt that charge higher rates.

-- Debt avalanche: This method focuses on paying off the debt with the highest interest first.
-You’d make minimum payments on all your debt obligations, and then put all your extra cash towards the debt with the highest interest payments.
-Do this until the debt is paid off, and then move onto the next-highest interest rate debt until all your debt is paid in full.
-While you might save more by paying higher-interest debt, you might not see results as fast as you would with the debt snowball method.
+- Debt avalanche: This method focuses on paying off the debt with the highest interest rate first.
+You make minimum payments on all your other debts, and then put all your extra cash toward the debt with the highest interest rate.
+Do this until the debt is paid off, and then move on to the debt with the next-highest interest rate until all your debt is paid in full.
+While you might save more money by paying higher-interest debt off first, you might not see results as fast as you would with the debt snowball method.

-A personal loan could be a great way to consolidate your debt.
-But it’s not necessarily the right method for everyone.
-Review your individual debt situation and see if a personal loan would work best.
-Otherwise, try different methods, like a balance transfer, home equity loan or debt management plan to get a handle on your debt.
+A personal loan could be a great way to consolidate your debt, but it’s not necessarily the right method for everyone.
+Review your debt situation and see if a personal loan would work best.
+If not, try methods such as a home equity loan or balance transfer or a debt management strategy.